BMW Group “The Next 100 Years”, Munich, Germany

 For the floor projection, it was important to Verleger that the lower rows could also get an overall view including the floor projection.
 To ensure this, a virtual reality space angle was created in the front specifically to test the views.
 An ingenious move solved the problem of “bad seats”– a special stage level, and the finely balanced tilt angle of the bridge constructed on the stage, allowed the vertical and horizontal projection to be seen overall.
 The 3D effects made this an extraordinary visual experience.

-Lead Agency: VOK DAMS, Munich
+Client / Lead Agency: VOK DAMS, Munich

 Show Concept: Andree Verleger & ABC Event Production GmbH & Co KG